Ashokkondra/Kondra-Ashok-Chakravarthi-Portfolio-Certifications/README.md

 * Developed a detailed 3D model of a V6 turbocharged engine
 * Focused on component-level geometry and assembly
 * Tool used: PTC Creo
+Video and images are available in " https://github.com/Ashokkondra/V6-Turbo-Engine "
 ---

 ### Jet Engine Design (PTC Creo)